Integrative Physiology of Exercise Is Going Virtual

 This November, spend a week with hundreds of fellow scientists working in the exercise physiology field without leaving home.
 The American Physiological Society’s (APS) Integrative Physiology of Exercise (IPE) 2020 conference will be held on a virtual platform.

 We are excited to present a program that will include opportunities for researchers to present research, network and hear presentations on a variety of exercise topics.

 Registration will open soon.
 Sign up for informative updates.

 Organized by Scott Trappe and Todd Trappe and other leading experts, the conference will feature:

-- New science in areas not routinely covered at this conference such as exercise and organ cross-talk, connective tissue and exercise, astronaut health for a mission to Mars and performance-enhancing agents for health and athletic competition.
+- new research in exercise and organ cross talk, connective tissue and exercise, astronaut health for a mission to Mars and performance-enhancing agents for health and athletic competition;

-- Recognition of key historical milestones in exercise physiology, including the 100-year anniversary of August Krogh’s 1920 Nobel Prize for capillary diffusion, a century of progress since A.V.
-Hill’s seminal foundation of VO2max, and the many scientific contributions of John Holloszy.
+- recognition of key historical milestones in exercise physiology, including the 100-year anniversary of August Krogh’s 1920 Nobel Prize in Physiology or Medicine for his work with capillary diffusion, a century of progress since A.V.
+Hill’s seminal foundation of VO2max, and the many scientific contributions of John Holloszy;

-- A focus on trainees and early investigators with oral presentation opportunities, quiz bowl competition, a chaperone program,numerous awards and much more.
+- a focus on trainees and early investigators with presentation opportunities, a quiz bowl competition, awards and much more.

 Given the ongoing COVID-19 pandemic, IPE has been forced to cancel our in-person meeting in Austin, originally scheduled for November 11–13, 2020.
 We hope you enjoy our virtual format.